christophebedard/rmw_email/email/doc/design.md

    * has a function that receives a new email, adds a random message ID, and adds it to its queue
       * faking/adding a message ID is required to support downstream logic that depends on email replies
       * see [*Headers*](#headers)
-   * when queried for a new email by the polling manager, it simply returns one from its queue if there is one
+   * when queried for a new email, it simply returns one from its queue if it's not empty

 ```plantuml
 @startuml